Keyboardly-App/keyboardly-dev/Addon.md

 }
 ```

+### Setup Class
-Then, we need to create some kotlin class with requirements:
+After setup dependencies, We need to create some kotlin class with requirements:
 1. A default class
     - inherits `KeyboardActionView`
     - located in the root module